nv-legate/cupynumeric/README.md

 📌 **Note**

-Packages are only offered for Linux (x86_64 and aarch64) supporting Python versions 3.11 to 3.13.
+Packages are offered for Linux (x86_64 and aarch64) and macOS (aarch64, pip wheels only), supporting Python versions 3.11 to 3.13.
+Windows is only supported through WSL.

 ## Documentation